 What makes a good TV for watching football?So those are some of the bigger issues, but what should you look for when buying a TV specifically for watching football (and other sports) at home?
 Mostly they're the same things that make a good, general TV, but these two factors are particularly important.

 Smooth, blur-free motion

 Motion is one of the most important things.
-When Spain is playing its mesmerizing tiki-taka, spraying the ball from one man to the next, you need a TV with a fast enough response time and a high refresh rate to be able to ‘keep up’.
+When Arsenal is intricately keeping hold of the ball it just outside of the box, spraying the ball from one man to the next, you need a TV with a fast enough response time and a high refresh rate to be able to ‘keep up’.
 Otherwise you’ll end up with blurring and fuzziness.

 Plasma used to make the most compelling argument due to its faster native response times compared to LCD TVs, but the latter has closed the gap.
 An LCD TV like the Samsung UE40F8000 for instance has a 100HZ refresh rate to keep action looking smooth while offering exceptional contrast levels, deep blacks and detailed images.

 When in the shops, look closely at the ball in demo footage and see whether it ‘shimmers’ or has a ghost like shadow.
 The best TVs don’t have this, or are noticeably better than lesser TVs.

 The other, oft-neglected, feature to look out for on a new football-enhancing TV is sound quality.
 The trend towards ever greater slimness makes it difficult for most TVs to produce any real power and range with their audio, yet being able to accompany the sporting action with the sound of the crowd can really enhance your involvement with the action.

 With this in mind, we’d recommend looking for screens that either have a bit of frame size to them, giving their speakers room to manoeuvre, or else TVs that use a separate woofer on their rears to boost bass and take some of the burden of the main stereo speakers, all of which should help ensure you can hear the commentary as well as the atmosphere.